astibal/pplay/README.md

 Colorama is responsible for multiplatform coloring.
 On windows, unpack zip-file, run cmd and run python setup.py install.
 That should make it.

 I would recommend to run pplay in linux, I haven't tested it on Windows yet.

+# SMCAP2PCAP tool
+This tool is a bit hack.
+Basically it replays smcap file, while using tcpdump to sniff the traffic.
+There are dozens of reasons why you would like to convert smcap file to pcap.
+This is the tool for that purpose.

+Also, this tools is very basic.
+There is only argument it takes: smcap file.
+Name and location of the converted pcap will be printed out.